Registan Square in Samarkand

 How many days are required for Samarkand?

 Samarkand is a city with many historical monuments and landmarks.
-Most of these monuments are close to each other but you do require significant amount of time at each of these attractions.
+Most of these monuments are close to each other, but you require a significant amount of time at each attraction.

-I was in Samarkand city for 2 days and I felt it was rushed.
-As I am a slow traveler, I would have loved to have enjoyed some spare time at each of these locations.
+I was in Samarkand city for two days and felt rushed.
+As a slow traveller, I would have loved to have enjoyed some spare time at each location.

 By Air

 Samarkand has an international airport of its own.
-The Samarkand International Airport (SKD), around 6 kilometres from the city centre, is the second busiest airport in Uzbekistan.
+The Samarkand International Airport (SKD), which is around 6 kilometres from the city centre, is the second busiest airport in Uzbekistan.
 There are domestic and international flights that operate from the airport.
-Uzbekistan Airways is the major airline in the country.
+Uzbekistan Airways is the country’s major airline.

 By Public Transport

-Ensure to book the trains well in advance (at least a month before your planned departure date) as the train tickets do get sold out quickly.
+Book the trains well in advance (at least a month before your planned departure date) as the train tickets get sold out quickly.

 • For speed trains, definitely book Afrosiyob.
 They are very convenient and fast.
 You can reach Samarkand in less than 1.5 hours from Tashkent city.

 • For affordable train tickets, there is Uzbekistan Railways.
 These are slow trains and take longer hours to travel between destinations.
-There are different classes of seats / berths available in the train.
+There are different classes of seats/berths available on the train.

-• If you are booking tickets for Uzbekistan Railways, use the mobile application – UZRAILWAYTICKETS.
+• If booking tickets for Uzbekistan Railways, use the mobile application – UZRAILWAYTICKETS.

 • Note that most of these classes are without air conditioning.
-And in the ones that have air conditioning, sometimes the air conditioning does not work and it gets extremely stuffy and hot inside the train.
+And in those with air conditioning, sometimes the air conditioning does not work and gets incredibly stuffy and hot inside the train.

 By Road